-Pugs are mischievous dogs with a cheerful and affectionate personality.
-They make fantastic canine companions and even better lounge buddies.
-But if you’re planning on keeping a Pug, shedding is often a big concern for many owners.
+Pugs are silly dogs with a fun-loving and affectionate personality.
+They make great companions, but even better lounge buddies.
+However if you’re planning on keeping a Pug, shedding can be a huge concern for owners that are allergic to dogs.

 Though Pugs can shed a lot, don’t let this deter you from owning a Pug.
 Read on to learn what actually makes these dogs heavy shedders and simple ways you can minimize Pug shedding.

 RECOMMENDED: The Guide to the Pug

 Nearly all dogs shed, but Pugs shed quite a bit relative to other dog breeds.
 So why is it that most Pugs are considered heavy shedders while other dogs barely shed at all.
 We looked into all the reasons that make them heavy shedders.

 1. Pugs need a heavy-shedding coat for the Tibetan mountains

 Pugs were originally bred to be lapdogs for the Chinese elite back in ancient China.
 And according to the AKC, the earliest records of these dogs can be traced back to the Tibetan monasteries that sit atop the high-altitude mountains.